 Description

-The Portland stone war memorial cross stands in the churchyard of the Church of St Andrew (Grade II-listed), within the Grade II park of Raveningham Hall.
-It is prominently situated by the path, near to the church porch.
+The Raveningham War Memorial Cross is a Portland stone structure located in the churchyard of the Church of St Andrew, which is a Grade II-listed building, within the Grade II park of Raveningham Hall.
+It is prominently placed by the path, close to the church porch.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.